DoxrGitHub/doxrblogs/content/posts/hrimaging-sqli.md

 Also, there's a high possibility I could have ran destructive payloads on the production database, but I never tried it.

+## Doxr's Severeness Rating:

+End Users affected: One highschool (or at least, my high school, as of writing) is around ~2000 people; I'd estimate at least 20,000+ end users in total would be affected if databases were damaged.

+Doxr's Rating: 7.5/10

+Why: Because someone could potentially manipulate the database, access or break data, or run dangerous commands on the server and mess up HRImaging's systems.

 ## How did this happen?

 As I am somewhat unfamiliar with ASP.NET (as of writing), I was going through HRImaging's pages, and found interesting things like file paths (for both public files like pictures and server files like `C:\Data\Shop\20250729\Shop\Shop\EncyptionHelper.cs`, which are leaked either by elements in the website or specific errors that you can cause), but while I was in the order page, I saw that I could use a promo code.